Permissionless-Software-Foundation/explorer.fullstack.cash/README.md

 This is a Gatsby web app that allows users explore the current state of the [pay-to-write database](https://github.com/Permissionless-Software-Foundation/ipfs-bch-wallet-service) (P2WDB).
 This site was forked from [bch-wallet-starter](https://github.com/Permissionless-Software-Foundation/bch-wallet-starter).

+It provides a visual tool for interrogating the database.

 ## License

 [MIT](LICENSE.md)